Kineret 100 mg/0.67 ml solution for injection in pre-filled syringe.

 In RA patients the most common and consistently reported treatment-related adverse reactions associated with Kineret were ISRs.
 The majority (95%) of ISRs were reported as mild to moderate.
 These were typically characterised by 1 or more of the following: erythaema, ecchymosis, inflammation, and pain.
 At a dose of 100 mg/day, 71% of RA patients developed an ISR compared to 28% of the placebo treated patients.

-In 43 CAPS patients followed for up to 5 years no patient permanently or temporarily discontinued Kineret treatment due to injection site reactions.
+In a study with 43 CAPS patients followed for up to 5 years no patient permanently or temporarily discontinued Kineret treatment due to injection site reactions.

 Blood cholesterol increase